~ a short story

 “When was the last time I felt such titillation?”
 Sior wondered aloud, summoning joy to counteract the anxiety.
 A child on his mother’s shoulder drew her gaze to the passing giant’s spectre.
 Sior gritted his teeth and avoided eye contact.
 Doubtless, he’d been asleep too long.
 Sior had forgotten how intense — how Real — the pleasures and pains were out here in the aisles.
 He slapped himself awake, spat prayers into the air before him.

-The chittering, bellowing echoes of the damned started to surface from beneath his sandaled feet, from beneath the gold-glowing tracks of their sacred road.
+The chittering, bellowing echoes of the damned started to surface from beneath his sandaled feet, from beneath the gold-glowing tracks of their sacred rail.
 Below in the valley, where the train circled, the birds sang as warmth and light enveloped the people.

 Angels have fought and died since the Dawn to keep that tranquility.
 Now, I pitch my very own verse to the flow.